NC State Extension Publications

 Skip to Summary

-While the inherent properties of soils may limit the amount of water absorbed or held for plants, proper management practices can provide benefits during periods of low rainfall or improve the efficiency of your irrigation program.
+Although the inherent properties of soils may limit the amount of water absorbed or held for plants, proper management practices can provide benefits during periods of low rainfall and improve the efficiency of the irrigation programs.
 Tillage practices that leave crop residues on the surface and increase organic matter are beneficial because they promote infiltration and water storage.
-Managing traffic in a way that keeps tire tracks limited to a few inter-row positions will keep compacted surface area to a minimum.
+Managing traffic in a way that keeps tire tracks limited to a few inter-row positions will keep compacted surface areas to a minimum.

 References